datdenkikniet/cortex-m-interrupt/README.md

 In the revised example:
 1. There is a more defined semantic connection between the registration and the occupation.
-2. The implementor of `setup_systick_exception` has full control over what is put into the occupation, and can optionally allow user code to perform some extra actions.
+2. The implementor of `setup_systick_exception` has full control over the occupation, and can optionally allow user code to perform some extra actions.
+3. The implementor of `setup_systick_exception` can verify that the correct registration is passed to it.
+4. A trampoline is now required in the interrupt handler, adding ~5 cycles of extra processing when an interrupt occurs.

+### Main differences
+The main differences between the `cortex-m-rt` approach and what `cortex-m-interrupt` provides are the following:
+1. `cortex-m-interrupt` offers a way of creating clearer separation of responsibilities when it comes to registering interrupt handlers.
+2. The traits provided by `cortex-m-interrupt` support a tighter semantic connection between creating a registration and creating an occupation.
+3. The method provided by `cortex-m-rt` has slightly less overhead as it does not require a trampoline.